|Please send your questions and inquiries to us via email at:

 A person diagnosed with COVID-19 who does not have symptoms

 Considered to be infectious for 48 hours before their test was taken and also for 10 days afterward

-Use the School Contact Tracing Line List to record the following:
+Use the School Contact Tracing Line List

 We will help you to determine if spread of COVID-19 is suspected in your school community and what measures should be taken.